department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/2023-06-health-wayfinding-conversation-guide_AVS.md

 _Specific questions - **must ask**:_

-_When partipcant goes to My VA:_
+_If partipcant goes to My VA:_
 - What is this page?
 - What is the purpose of this page?
-- how is this page different than the other page we were on with all the health resources?
+- (_If participant went to My HealtheVet landing page_): How is this page different than the other page where you looked at the plan from your doctor for your care?

 _Once participant clicks on Copay link and is directed to Pay.gov, ask them to click "Continue" at least once to get them further into the form._
 - Where are you right now?
 - Are you on a different website than before?
-How do you feel about that?
+- How do you feel about that?
-- Thank you, you don't need to go any further than this.
+- (_After participant goes one click into Pay.gov form_): Thank you, you don't need to go any further than this.
 How would you get back to the original website we were on?

 _Once participant has completed task:_
+- If you could design this website, how would you organize the different types of benefits and resources you see here?
-- If you could design this website, where would you put your disability resources and your health resources?
+- Where would you put your disability resources and your health resources?
+What about education benefits?
+Housing benefits?
 - (_Ask participant to click between My VA and My HealtheVet pages_): If you were to describe these two pages to another Veteran, how would you explain them?

 **_Task 3a - Medical Records task:_** Imagine that you were recently put on blood thinner medication.
 Your doctor ordered blood tests two weeks after you started the medication to make sure that it is working.
 Where would you look for the results from those blood tests?